 Lohaghat Hill Station

-As Lohaghat resides on the banks of Lohawati river, tourists can also visit the temple of Rikeshwar Mahadev, which is dedicated to Lord Shiva.
+As Lohaghat resides on the banks of the Lohawati river, tourists can also visit the temple of Rikeshwar Mahadev, which is dedicated to Lord Shiva.
 This sacred temple is located just outside the town, on the banks of the pristine Himalayan river.
-Besides sightseeing, Lohaghat is also suitable for trekking to the further high altitudes of Uttarakhand.
+Besides sightseeing, Lohaghat is also suitable for trekking to the high altitudes of Uttarakhand.

 Ramgarh Hill Station